Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 He couldn’t fault their precision and discipline, though.
 The report of a missing human appearing at a rest station in the middle of nowhere had finally filtered up high enough to reach somebody with the authority and means to contact the humans, and the polite reply had boiled down to *Acknowledged with thanks.
 Recovery team is en route.*

-Said team had arrived practically on the message’s heels, and it had fallen to Skesat as a ranking executive officer of the border guard and customs division to liaise with them...And to ride down in the dropship with them, apparently.
+Said team had arrived practically on the message’s heels, and it had fallen to Skesat as a ranking executive officer of the border guard and customs division to liaise with them...
+And to ride down in the dropship with them, apparently.
 He was wearing a security harness but next to the sturdy armored gear the humans were layered in he felt entirely unprotected.

 They’d insisted.
 The humans hadn’t protested the presence of a Corti official’s oversight at all, to the contrary they’d demanded it.